Bruce Brammall, 28 November, 2018, Eureka Report

 It has long been complained that in family court matters, some parties (men predominantly) have not fully disclosed, or have been uncooperative, when it comes to tabling full superannuation balances, along with other assets.

-This has added significant time and stress to family court procedures, with parties often going on “fishing expeditions using subpoenas and other formal court processes, with no guarantee of success” according to Minister for Women Kelly O’Dwyer.
+This has added significant time and stress to family court procedures, with parties often going on “fishing expeditions using subpoenas and other formal court processes, with no guarantee of success” according to Minister for Women Kelly O’Dwyer (who is leaving politics at the election this year).

-“Parties to family law proceedings are legally required to disclose all of their assets to the court, including superannuation, however, in practice, parties may forget, or deliberately withhold, information about their superannuation assets.”
+“Parties to family law proceedings are legally required to disclose all of their assets to the court, including superannuation.
+However, in practice, parties may forget, or deliberately withhold, information about their superannuation assets,” she said.

-Mrs O’Dwyer said the non-disclosure often disproportionately disadvantages women because of the considerable imbalance between male and female super balances.
+Mrs O’Dwyer said the non-disclosure often disproportionately disadvantaged women because of the considerable imbalance between male and female super balances.

 On domestic violence, the government is looking to allow victims to potentially access up to $10,000 of their super over a two-year period as part of a revamp of the early access rules.